Uncertainty-Aware Collaborative System of Large and Small Models for Multimodal Sentiment Analysis: Experiments

 \subsection{Case Study}

-To illustrate the effectiveness of our strategy, we present a case study on a challenging sample from the CH-SIMS dataset.
+In this subsection, to illustrate the effectiveness of our strategy, we present a case study on a challenging sample from the SIMS dataset.
 Figure \ref{fig:case_study} demonstrates how our framework processes a complex sentiment analysis case where individual models struggle but collaboration system succeeds.

 The selected sample contains ambiguous multimodal cues: nuanced textual content discussing career limitations, subtle facial expressions, and calm acoustic tone.
 This complexity causes the UBM to predict neutral sentiment ($\hat{y}_s = 0.0$) with high uncertainty ($u_s = 1.10 > \tau_1 = 0.59$), correctly triggering escalation.
 The MLLM provides better polarity detection ($\hat{y}_l = -0.2$) but still exhibits uncertainty above the threshold ($u_l = 0.51 > \tau_2 = 0.48$), leading to collaborative processing.
 Since the predictions have conflicting polarities (neutral vs. negative), the cross-verification mechanism is activated, prompting a second MLLM inference that successfully achieves final prediction ($\hat{y}_f = -0.5$) with improved accuracy relative to the ground truth ($-0.4$).